19992018/fundamentals-of-progamming-portfolio/README.md

     <h1>Fundamentals of progamming portfolio</h1>
     <p>
-      This portfolio contains all my fundamentals of programming projects and assignments The Fundamentals of Programming course taught the fundamentals of programming in various languages.
+      This portfolio contains all my fundamentals of programming projects and assignments.
+The Fundamentals of Programming course taught the fundamentals of programming in various languages.
 Thus the projects in this repository are in different languages including: Javascript, Prolog et. al
     </p>